lstapputknudsen/lstapputknudsen.github.io/index.md

 # About me

 I'm a field linguist from Denmark who study Indigenous Australian and Mesoamerican languages.
+I am currently working as a postdoc at Lund University on the ERC-funded project [Walking while Talking](https://projekt.ht.lu.se/walk-and-talk).

 My primary research interests are within the fields of anthropological linguistics, cognitive science, and semantic typology, with a strong focus on spatial language.

 I completed my PhD at the University of Newcastle (Australia) and my master’s degree at the University of Copenhagen in Functional and Cognitive Linguistics.